awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Replica.md

 ```
 aws rds describe-db-instances ^
-    --db-instance-identifier mysqlmaster
+    --db-instance-identifier mysqlprimary
 ```

 ## Promoting an Aurora read replica<a name="AuroraMySQL.Migrating.RDSMySQL.Replica.Promote"></a>

-After migration completes, you can promote the Aurora Read Replica to a stand\-alone DB cluster and direct your client applications to the endpoint for the Aurora Read Replica\.
+After migration completes, you can promote the Aurora read replica to a stand\-alone DB cluster and direct your client applications to the endpoint for the Aurora read replica\.
 For more information on the Aurora endpoints, see [Amazon Aurora connection management](Aurora.Overview.Endpoints.md)\.
-Promotion should complete fairly quickly, and you can read from and write to the Aurora Read Replica during promotion\.
-However, you can't delete the master MySQL DB instance or unlink the DB Instance and the Aurora Read Replica during this time\.
+Promotion should complete fairly quickly, and you can read from and write to the Aurora read replica during promotion\.
+However, you can't delete the primary MySQL DB instance or unlink the DB Instance and the Aurora read replica during this time\.

-Before you promote your Aurora Read Replica, stop any transactions from being written to the source MySQL DB instance, and then wait for the replica lag on the Aurora Read Replica to reach 0\.
-You can view the replica lag for an Aurora Read Replica by calling the `SHOW SLAVE STATUS` command on your Aurora Read Replica and reading the **Seconds behind master** value\.
+Before you promote your Aurora read replica, stop any transactions from being written to the source MySQL DB instance, and then wait for the replica lag on the Aurora read replica to reach 0\.
+You can view the replica lag for an Aurora read replica by calling the `SHOW SLAVE STATUS` command on your Aurora read replica and reading the **Seconds behind master** value\.

-You can start writing to the Aurora Read Replica after write transactions to the master have stopped and replica lag is 0\.
-If you write to the Aurora Read Replica before this and you modify tables that are also being modified on the MySQL master, you risk breaking replication to Aurora\.
-If this happens, you must delete and recreate your Aurora Read Replica\.
+You can start writing to the Aurora read replica after write transactions to the primary have stopped and replica lag is 0\.
+If you write to the Aurora read replica before this and you modify tables that are also being modified on the MySQL primary, you risk breaking replication to Aurora\.
+If this happens, you must delete and recreate your Aurora read replica\.

-After you promote, confirm that the promotion has completed by choosing **Instances** in the navigation pane and confirming that there is a **Promoted Read Replica cluster to stand\-alone database cluster** event for the Aurora Read Replica\.
-After promotion is complete, the master MySQL DB Instance and the Aurora Read Replica are unlinked, and you can safely delete the DB instance if you want to\.

 ### Console<a name="AuroraMySQL.Migrating.RDSMySQL.Replica.Promote.Console"></a>